 The latest switching figures from Energy UK, published today, show that nearly half a million (471,441) customers switched supplier last month.

-Responding to the Prime Minister’s announcement, Energy UK’s chief executive, Emma Pinchbeck said:
+Emma Pinchbeck, Energy UK’s chief executive, said:

 “Understandably figures have fluctuated more than usual this year but it’s encouraging to see that around half a million customers are still switching every month.

 “As we head into the colder months of the year when we use more energy, it’s certainly worth customers speaking to their supplier to make sure they’re on the right tariff or shopping around to see what’s on offer in a very competitive market.

 “Customers looking to save money should also see if they can take advantage of the Government’s Green Homes Grants scheme – as energy efficiency measures remain the best way to reduce bills in the long term while also making homes more comfortable and helping the environment.”

 - To see the latest monthly switching stats, please visit Energy UK’s website.